nondejus/AwesomeUnityCommunity/README.md

 * [pomelo-unityclient-socket](https://github.com/NetEase/pomelo-unityclient-socket) - A client for pomelo distributed game server in Node.js.
 * [HiSocket](https://github.com/hiramtan/HiSocket) - It is a lightweight socket solution, you can used it in Unity3d or C# project.
 * [BenchmarkNet](https://github.com/nxrighthere/BenchmarkNet) - Benchmark for testing the reliable UDP networking solutions.
+* [ENet-CSharp](https://github.com/nxrighthere/ENet-CSharp) - Reliable UDP networking library extended for the .NET environment.
+* [restifizer-unity3d](https://github.com/vedi/restifizer-unity3d) - Restifizer SDK for Unity3d.
+A way to significantly simplify creation of full-functional RESTful services, using MongoDB as a database.

 ## :pencil2: Scripting